-DSB estimates it will serve a projected total of 1,000 participants at a total cost of \$4,516,818 (\$4,516 per participant).
+In the Department of Human Services Annual Report for State Fiscal Year 2019, DSB reported 856 participants had been served by the vocational rehabilitation program.
+Of the 856 participants 390 participants were minorities.
+Therefore, DSB estimates it will serve a projected total of 1,000 participants at a total cost of \$4,516,818 (\$4,516 per participant) beginning in FFY 2021.
 Of this number, it is projected that 400 will be minorities.

-Note: In addition to a growing Hispanic population, Arkansas has one of the highest Marshallese populations in the United States.
+In addition to a growing Hispanic population, Arkansas has one of the highest Marshallese populations in the United States.
 In the 2010 Census count for Arkansas, 4,324 people identified themselves as Marshallese, placing the state as having the highest Marshallese population in the continental United States and the second highest overall (with Hawaii having 7,412).
 The Compact of Free Association (COFA), which allows the Marshallese to live and travel freely and at-will between the Marshall Islands and the United States, will end in 2023.